cse151a-nba-project/milestone-4/README.md

 To further improve our models, we can (continue to) explore several avenues:

 Regularization Techniques: Investigate different regularization techniques for the DNN models, such as L1 and L2 regularization, dropout, or early stopping, to mitigate overfitting and enhance generalization.
+Since our tuned DNN model is severly overfitting to the training data, we believe that this regularizing it may be able to bring the very low training error to the testing error.

 Hyperparameter Fine-tuning: Conduct more extensive hyperparameter tuning for the Elastic Net and DNN models to find the optimal combination of hyperparameters that minimizes the error metrics.